exasol/sqlalchemy-exasol/README.rst

 .. attention::

     The Websocket support is currently in Beta, therefore it should not be used in production.
-    We also recommend to have a look into the know issues, before you start using it.
+    We also recommend to have a look into the known issues, before you start using it.

     If you find encounter any issue, just `create an issue <https://github.com/exasol/sqlalchemy-exasol/issues/new?assignees=&labels=bug&projects=&template=bug.md&title=%F0%9F%90%9E+%3CInsert+Title%3E>`_.
     With your feedback, we will be able stabilize this feature more quickly.